MehdiK/www.mehdi-khalili.com/src/documents/posts/2011-03-28-introducing-bddify-framework.html.md

  0. [Install NuGet][2] if you have not already.
  1. Create a new 'Test' project.
  2. Go to Tools, Library Package Manager, and click Package Manager Console.
- 3. In the console type 'Install-Package bddify' and enter.
+ 3. In the console type 'Install-Package TestStack.BDDfy' and enter.

 After this your project should have three new files, apart from Class1 which is created by default: packages.config, bddify.cs and RunMe.cs: